 - for the first S$100,000, after 100% exemption, the exempt amount is S$100,000

 - for next S$200,000, after 50% exemption, the exempt amount is S$100,000

 - thus, the total exempt amount for income up to S$300,000 is S$200,000

 No Tax on Dividends

-As Singapore has one-tier corporate tax system, corporate profits are taxed at the corporate level, which is the final tax paid.
-Thus, dividends distributed by Singapore tax-resident companies are tax exempt in the hands of their shareholders in Singapore.
+As Singapore has a one-tier corporate tax system, corporate profits are taxed at the corporate level, which is the final tax paid.
+Thus, dividends distributed by Singapore tax-resident companies are tax-exempt in the hands of their shareholders in Singapore.
 Additionally, Singapore does not impose any withholding tax on dividends.